One of the main reasons marketing campaigns fail is because the offer is lazy and poorly thought out.

 I don’t suggest you fabricate reasons for your offer but be ready to have a solid reason why you are offering a great deal e.g. clearing old stock, damaged inventory, overstock, moving your office or warehouse etc.

 Bonuses: Packing some bonuses into your offer to make it more appealing is a very smart move.
-In fact I advocate to make the bonus more valuable than the main offer.
+In fact, I advocate making the bonus more valuable than the main offer.
 Infomercials do this very well.
 “We’ll double your offer”, “That’s not all..” etc.

 Upsells: When your prospect is hot and in the buying frame of mind, this is the perfect time to offer them a complimentary product or service.